 Hello ONE Bar family!
 We hope you’re all safe and well at home.
 Here at ONE Brands, we’re trying to make quarantine as sweet as it can possibly be—without all the sugar, of course.
-That’s the idea behind #ONEHome, a series of posts, videos and daily positivity from your favorite ONE Ambassadors to help you thrive despite uncertain times.
+That’s the idea behind #ONEHome, a series of posts, videos and daily positivity from your favorite ONE Blog guest authors to help you thrive despite uncertain times.
 Today, we’d like to share some advice about staying on the right track while you’re at home.

 Let’s be real.
 None of us have been in a stay-at-home situation like this before, and we’re all struggling to be our best selves when no one else is looking.
 But challenging times can also be lasting sources of inspiration for people like us who are used to setting (and crushing) personal goals.
 There’s no shortage of advice to be found on the Internet right now, of course—but we find these four tips to be the most important when it comes to improving your health and maintaining your sanity.